-The comprehensive WM included a precisely defined low energy diet, daily physical activity supervised by a physiatrist and cognitive behavioural modification of lifestyle.
-Energy and nutrient content of meals prepared in the central kitchen during the entire period of study was calculated by the PC programme "Nutrition".
+The comprehensive WM included a precisely defined low energy diet, daily physical activity supervised by a physiatrist and cognitive behavioral modification of lifestyle.
+Energy and nutrient content of meals prepared in the hospital kitchen during the entire period of study was calculated by the PC program "Nutrition".
 This software covers almost 3000 food items and evaluates the intake of energy, macronutrients and micronutrients.
 All subjects were advised to eat all of the meals served in four daily portions in the spa dining room.
-Mean daily energy intake before initiation of the spa treatment was calculated to be about 7.0 MJ.
-Therefore the patients were provided a 7 MJ/day diet during the 1st week of WM.
-Only those patients who exhibited a stable weight during the first week entered the trial and received a hypocaloric diet providing 4.5 MJ/day (protein 25.3%, fat 28.7%, carbohydrate 46.0%) with a low calcium supply (350 mg/day) over the subsequent 3-week period.
-This diet yielded a 2.5 MJ deficit in comparison with the pretreatment week.
+Mean daily energy intake before initiation of the spa treatment was calculated to be about 7 MJ.
+Therefore, the patients were provided a 7 MJ/day diet during the first week of WM.
+Only those patients who exhibited a stable weight during the first week entered the trial and received a hypocaloric diet providing 4.5 MJ/day (protein 25.3 %, fat 28.7 %, carbohydrate 46.0 %) with a low calcium supply (350 mg/day) over the subsequent 3-week period.
+This diet vielded a 2.5 MJ deficit in comparison with the pretreatment week.

-Participants were divided in three age- and BMI-matched groups who received either a placebo (P group, n = 21) or calcium (500 mg/day), either as carbonate (C group, n = 25) or calcium of dairy origin Lactoval (L group, n = 21).
-Lactoval was prepared from milk and contained calcium as phosphate (70%), lactate (10%) and citrate (20%).
-Tablets were analyzed in the Dairy Research Institute and their calcium content corresponded to declared values.
+Participants were divided into three age- and BMI-matched groups who received either a placebo (P group, n=21) or calcium (500 mg/day), either as carbonate (C group, n=25) or calcium of dairy origin Lactoval (L group, n=21).
+Lactoval was prepared from milk and contained calcium as phosphate (70 %), lactate (10 %) and citrate (20 %).
+Tablets were analyzed in the Dairy Research Institute and their calcium content corresponded to the declared values.
 A dietitian distributed placebo or calcium tablets to the patients in three daily doses.
 The dietitian also checked that the patients took the tablets immediately after receiving them.

-The studied women were predominatly perimenopausal.
-The amount of women in menopause was comparable among the groups.
+The studied women were predominantly perimenopausal.
+The number of women in menopause was comparable in the groups.

-Anthropometric, biochemical, hormonal and psychobehavioural investigations were conducted before and after a 3-week WM.
+Anthropometric, biochemical, hormonal and

+psychobehavioral investigations were conducted before and after a 3-week WM.
 Body weight and body composition were analyzed by a bipedal-bimanual Body Composition Analyzer Tanita BC-418MA (Tanita Inc., Tokyo, Japan).
 Anthropometric measurements included body weight, height, waist and hip circumference, subscapular, triceps, biceps and suprailiac skinfolds.
-BMI was calculated according to the formula: body weight (kg)/height (m2).

-Eating behaviour was evaluated by the Eating Inventory (Stunkard and Messick 1985) which assesses three behavioural traits: 1. dietary restraint - deliberate control of intake, 2. disinhibition - measure of loss of control over food intake (for example in response to stress, anxiety, depression and alcohol intake), 3. perceived hunger - awareness of and susceptibility to hunger.
+Eating behavior was evaluated by the Eating Inventory (Stunkard and Messick 1985) which assesses three behavioral traits: 1) dietary restraint - deliberate control of intake, 2) disinhibition - measure a loss of control over food intake (for example in response to stress, anxiety, depression and alcohol intake), 3) perceived hunger -- awareness of and susceptibility to hunger.
 Beck Depression Inventory (Beck et al. 1961) was used to evaluate the level of depression.

-Blood samples for biochemical and hormonal investigations were taken in the morning after a 12-hour overnight fast.
-Biochemical indexes (blood glucose, glycosylated haemoglobin, uric acid, total cholesterol, HDL-cholesterol, LDL-cholesterol, triglycerides, C reactive protein) were assessed by the standard laboratory procedures.
-Hormonal levels (TSH, fT3, fT4, insulin, C peptide, prolactin, growth hormone, total ghrelin, IGF-1, cortisol, sex hormone binding globulin /SHBG/, leptin, ghrelin, peptide YY, neuropeptide Y, adiponectin, resistin) were analyzed by radioimmunoassays.
+Blood samples for biochemical and hormonal investigations were taken in the morning after a 12-h overnight fast.
+Biochemical indexes (blood glucose, glycosylated hemoglobin, uric acid, total cholesterol, HDL-cholesterol, LDL-cholesterol, triglycerides, C reactive protein) were assessed by standard laboratory procedures.
+Hormonal levels (TSH, fT3, fT4, insulin, C peptide, prolactin, growth hormone, total ghrelin, IGF-1, cortisol, sex hormone binding globulin /SHBG/, leptin, ghrelin, peptide YY, neuropeptide Y, adiponectin, resistin) were analyzed by radioimmunoassay.